What we know about the massive staffing shortage that has caused 7 days of major delays at Newark Airport

 Technical failures

 Just outside of New York City, Newark is typically a bustling airport, ranked the 14th busiest airport in the country in 2024, according to the Department of Transportation’s Bureau of Transportation Statistics.
-It’s a major hub for United Airlines, which as of early Sunday afternoon had delayed 127 flights and canceled 20 more, according to the tracking website FlightAware, leaving passengers with the option to reschedule.
+It’s a major hub for United Airlines, which on Sunday delayed 232 flights and canceled 35 more, according to the tracking website FlightAware, leaving passengers with the option to reschedule.

 Kirby, the United Airlines CEO, also said the airport’s issues seem to stem in part from technology failures.